acs9307/alib-c/README.md

 		Arduino:
 			make arduino

+Installation:
+	Arduino:
+		Place repo in 'alib-c' directory in your arduino library directory.  (i.e. This should be in a directory heirarchy similar to 'Arduino/libraries/alib-c/alib-c/...')

 Notes for Modifying Files for Arduino:
 	When modifying files so for Arduino, it is suggested to modify the files in the main directory and then call 'sh arduino_prep_commit.sh' before committing.
 This will ensure your changes will